 To learn about these and other treatments for diabetes-related eye diseases, just make an appointment with us here at Urban Optics in College Station, TX.

-We'll be glad to answer your questions and set up a diabetic eye exam for you.
+Give us a call and we'll be glad to answer your questions and set up a diabetic eye exam for you.